 Officially opened in 752AD, its main hall – the 48m-tall Daibutsu-den (Big Buddha Hall) – is the largest wooden building in the world.
 The temple was burned by fire twice.
 The current one is actually a reconstruction and at merely 2/3 of the original temple hall’s size, can you imagine?
 It is already a magnificent sight.

 Daibutsu-den contains the 15m-tall, gigantic bronze statue of Buddha (Daibutsu) – one of Japan’s largest.

 More deer as you walk to or leave the temple grounds.

 There’s so many deer everywhere and when you see them all gathered at an area, I have to say the Cute level quickly descended to Creepy level, but it’s just me.

 As I wanted to go back to Kyoto city to hop over to Gion for a chance to see geishas (and I did saw!
 Post about geisha-spotting here), I left Nara by mid-afternoon.

-Have you been to Nara before?
+Do you wanna visit Nara?
+Have you been there?
 How was your experience like?

 Additional useful links: Visit Nara • How to get to Nara Park

 Click to access all my Japan articles!